-I am currently in my last year as a RTG Lovett Instructor at Rice University.
+I am currently in my last year as a RTG Lovett Instructor (postdoc) at Rice University.
 I received my PhD in 2016 at the University of Texas at Austin and my B.S. at UIUC in 2010.
 I grew up in Chicago, IL.
 These days, my main interests outside of math include cooking/baking, painting, attending concerts, reading, playing board games, various additional arts & crafts projects, and bouldering.

-I am primarily interested in questions in arithmetic geometry and algebraic number theory.
+My research focuses on problems in arithmetic geometry and algebraic number theory.
 In particular, I often work on questions related to failures of the Hasse principle.
-My current projects involve determining obstructions to integral and rational points on families of surfaces (e.g. K3 surfaces) and higher dimensional varieties.
+Many of my current and recent projects concern obstructions to integral and rational points on surfaces (e.g. K3 surfaces) and higher dimensional varieties.
 My thesis advisor was Felipe Voloch.
-My postdoc mentor is Tony Várilly-Alvarado .
+My postdoc mentor is Tony Várilly-Alvarado.